Earl of Suffolk: Earls of Suffolk, fourth creation (1603)

-Howard and his wife were divorced in 2018.

-He succeeded his father to the peerages in 2022.

 Other family members

 Several other members of this branch of the Howard family have also gained distinction.
 The Hon.
 Edward Howard, younger son of the first Earl of Suffolk, was created Baron Howard of Escrick in 1628.
 The Hon.
 Henry Thomas Howard, second son of the 16th Earl, sat as Member of Parliament for Cricklade.
 The Hon.
 James Howard, fourth son of the 16th Earl, sat as Member of Parliament for Malmesbury.
 His grandson was the explorer and politician Charles Howard-Bury.
 The Hon.
 Greville Howard, younger son of the 19th Earl, sat as Member of Parliament for St Ives.
 The life peer, Greville Howard, Baron Howard of Rising, is the great-grandson of the Hon.
 Greville Howard, second son of the 17th Earl.